chan0park/automatic-emailing-md/README.md

 This project wass motivated by a simple idea.
 > Can I manage my "todos" with git?

-> Can it be automatically sent to an email every morning, so that I can clearly see what I have to do that day?
+> Can it be automatically sent as an email every morning, so that I can clearly see what I have to do that day?

 Although this repo started from TODO list, it can be used in notifying any other files that are formated in markdown.